Aliases for CSNK1G2 Gene

 GeneCards Summary for CSNK1G2 Gene

 CSNK1G2 (Casein Kinase 1, Gamma 2) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include protein serine/threonine kinase activity and glycoprotein binding.
+Among its related pathways are Signaling by GPCR and GPCR Pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CSNK1A1.

 UniProtKB/Swiss-Prot for CSNK1G2 Gene